alphashack/gitban/README.md

 To close / complete issue just close the issue using github or the "fixes #" syntax in your commit comment.

+Gitban uses the labels above to differentiate states of issues.
+Gitban will add a small comment to the issue describing each state change for tracking.

 ##Examples

 (note: these examples assume you have set up a .gitban.json so that github params do not have to always be specified)